 The Company's goodwill results from the acquisition of Keryx in December 2018.
-Goodwill was \$55.1 million as of September 30, 2022 and December 31, 2021.
+Goodwill was \$55.1 million as of March 31, 2023 and December 31, 2022.
 The Company operates in one operating segment which the Company considers to be the only reporting unit.
 Goodwill is evaluated for impairment at the reporting unit level on an annual basis as of October 1, and more frequently if indicators are present or changes in circumstances suggest that it is more likely than not that the fair value of the reporting unit is less than its carrying amount.
 Events that could indicate impairment and trigger an interim impairment assessment include, but are not limited to, an adverse change in current economic or market conditions, including a significant prolonged decline in market capitalization, a significant adverse change in legal factors, unexpected adverse business conditions, and an adverse action by a regulator.
-During the nine months ended September 30, 2022, the Company evaluated business factors, including the receipt of the CRL from the FDA for vadadustat, the Company's market capitalization as impacted by a recent decline in the Company's stock price, the impact of the Otsuka Termination Agreement on the Company's future cash flows, and the increase to the Company's excess purchase commitment liability to determine if there were events or changes in circumstance to indicate that the fair value of the reporting unit was less than its carrying value.
-The Company performed qualitative interim impairment assessments of the Company's goodwill balance as of each of the three months ended March 31, 2022, June 30, 2022, and September 30, 2022.
+During the three months ended March 31, 2023, the Company evaluated business factors, including the Company's market capitalization as impacted by the continued decline in the Company's stock price and the Company's negative carrying value as of March 31, 2023 to determine if there were events or changes in circumstance to indicate that the fair value of the reporting unit was less than its carrying value.
+The Company performed a qualitative interim impairment assessment of the Company's goodwill balance as of the three months ended March 31, 2023.
 The Company determined that it was not more likely than not that the fair value of the reporting unit was less than its carrying value and, therefore, did not perform a further quantitative interim impairment test for any period.